GazeDev/housingdb_api/README.md

 commands below via command line to get started:

 ---
 NOTE: We are going to use a bash alias to make running docker-compose files a bit less verbose.
-You can run the following to create `docker-compose-local`, `docker-compose-deploy` and `docker-compose-test` alias commands:
+You can run the following to create `docker-compose-local`, `docker-compose-deploy`, and `docker-compose-test` alias commands:
 ```
 echo "alias docker-compose-local='docker-compose --file=docker-compose-local.yml'" >> ~/.bashrc
 echo "alias docker-compose-deploy='docker-compose --file=docker-compose-deploy.yml'" >> ~/.bashrc